inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 - Decision: we will focus, for the SSIs, on a small group of tools:
   - word trends
   - most discriminating words
-  - collocation
+  - collocates

-Roger will try to re-use tools from CultIntSoc and Westac.
+Roger will try to re-use tools from CultIntSoc and Westac (common things are kept in area called penelope).
+Timeline?
 He will let us know when the new versions (in jupyter) are ready to use.

-In the meantime, B and F will focus on: ...
+In the meantime, B and F will focus on:
+- identifying arguments (in the scholarly literature) to test in the corpus
+- developing argument about what exactly the SSI corpus is and can show.
+What is its value as an object of study?
+- developing argument about value of digital approaches at all, given small size of corpus
+- Timeframe: try to complete and submit an artile on SSIs early in 2021.

 - Re: curating UNESCO _Proceedings_